donk3665/Capital-City/README.md

 Logic pertaining to transfering info from the back end to the front end

 ## Network
-The functions used for multiplayer connectivity
+The functions used for multiplayer connectivity.
+The networking is done through sockets.

 ## Test
 Tests are out of date, and not implemented.